-- a) Climate and rainfall using the latest available data sourced from the Bureau of Meteorology. - b) Vegetation vegetation type (complexes), species list, location of threatened and/ or priority ecological linkages and communities and vegetation condition in accordance with the Vegetation Condition Rating included in Appendix 1).
+- a) Climate and rainfall using the latest available data sourced from the Bureau of Meteorology. - b) Vegetation vegetation type (complexes), species list, location of threatened and/ or priority ecological linkages and communities and vegetation condition.
 To be supported by a flora survey and to include weed mapping for proposed conservation areas. - c) Fauna species list and numbers observed.
-To be supported by a fauna survey. - d) Land use historic and current land uses as well as adjacent and proposed land uses. - e) Geography location landform and topography. - f) Geology include information on karstic features. - g) Soils including the presence of acid sulphate/ dieback and surface and groundwater hydrology (soil type and descriptions are included in Appendix 1). - h) Heritage Aboriginal and European heritage site details including location, protection measures and outcomes of the Heritage Survey.
-Please also check with the City's Community Development Service Unit to determine if there are any additional unregistered sites in the area that are of value to the Noongar people. - i) Potential Risks and Coastal Hazard Risks consideration of any potential environmental impacts or risks over the site such as allocating a suitable portion of land as foreshore reserve to account for the 2120 coastal erosion hazard line, ensuring a functional foreshore area will remain should this hazard extent be realised in the future.
+To be supported by a fauna survey. - d) Land use historic and current land uses as well as adjacent and proposed land uses. - e) Geography location landform and topography. - f) Geology include information on karstic features and water quality. - g) Soils including land capability, existing development and infrastructure, marine resource use and access, the presence of acid sulphate/ dieback and surface and groundwater. - h) Heritage Aboriginal and European heritage site details including location, protection measures and outcomes of the Heritage Survey.
+Please also check with the City's Community Development Service Unit to determine if there are any additional unregistered sites in the area that are of value to the Noongar people. - Potential Risks and Coastal Hazard Risks consideration of any potential environmental impacts or risks over the site such as allocating a suitable portion of land as foreshore reserve to account for the 2120 coastal erosion hazard line, ensuring an accessible and functional foreshore area for public use will remain should this hazard extent be realised in the future.